opengisch/QField-docs/documentation/how-to/project-setup/create-project.en.md

 # Create a new project in QField

-It is possible to create a simple project to collect notes and tracking yourself while during note taking.
+It is possible to create a simple project to collect notes with or without attachments and tracking yourself during the note taking.
 You can choose between several basemaps and turn it into a cloud project if needed.

 !!!
 Workflow